fugitivexyz/BookmarkBurst/README.md

 If the metadata extraction function fails:

 1. The application will automatically fall back to local metadata extraction
-2. For production, ensure that the Cloudflare Function is properly deployed
+2. For production, ensure that the Supabase Edge Function is properly deployed
 3. The fallback extraction still provides basic functionality even if the Function is unavailable

 ## Development